-Receipts or other record of medical expenses incurred during the past 12 months that can be used to anticipate future medical expenses.
-SDHC may use this approach for "general medical expenses" such as non-prescription drugs and regular visits to doctors or dentists, but not as reimbursement for one-time expenses from the previous year.
+Receipts or other record of health and medical care expenses" incurred during the past 12 months that can be used to anticipate future health and medical care expenses".
+SDHC may use this approach for "general health and medical care expenses" such as non-prescription drugs and regular visits to doctors or dentists, but not as reimbursement for one-time expenses from the previous year.